GPSHUB/COVID_HEALTH_PROJECT/logs/kristina.md

 Met with and completed Pandas API homework my team calculated quartiles in excel to divide states into groups for specific analysis met with group to select specific states for deep dive analysis

+### 08/18/2020
+Worked on project in class
+Narrowed focus and came up with questions to answer Divided up work